7GrandDadPGN/VapeV4ForRoblox/README.md

 ```

 ## Possible Issues
-Half of the time its usually the scripting utility at fault, please make sure the utility meets certain quality standards such as.
+Half of the time its usually the scripting utility at fault, please make sure the utility meets certain quality standards such as:
 1. Supporting file functions & the debug library.
 2. Not implementing lua generated / half baked versions of such functions resulting in unintended behavior.
-3. Maintaing the same behavior across all usages of said functions.
+3. Maintaining the same behavior across all usages of said functions.
 ### User Issues
 If its not the supposed utility at fault, please try some troubleshooting steps.
 1. Deleting the newvape folder (WITH THE GAME CLOSED).